Derek Pupello, MBA

 For a list of publications, Powered by PubMed, click here

-Debbi Warren, RN, CCRC
+Debbi Warren, RN, CCRC, ACRP-CP

 Clinical Research Operations Manager

-Kaitlyn Christmas, BS
+Kaitlyn N. Christmas, BS, CCRC

 Research and Fellowship Coordinator, Shoulder & Elbow